Before discussing the topic it is important to understand the definition of fraud pertaining to insurance.

 If employees are involved in a fraudulent activity it should be mandatory to report any incidence of fraud or suspected fraud, immediately to the Head Fraud Control/ Vigilance Department who may register First Information Report/ police complaints against the fraudulent individual as per the companies policy.

-Any individual (whether employed as full time or part time employees or on adhoc/ temporary/contract employment, trainees, apprentices, vendors'/ suppliers'/ contractors' representatives/consultants /service providers or any other agency engaged in business with the insurance company) – just as soon as he/she comes to know of any fraud or suspected fraud or if they notice any other fraudulent the activity must report such incident(s) without delay to the personnel notified as per the insurance company's internal policy.
+Any individual (whether employed as full time or part-time employees or on adhoc/ temporary/contract employment, trainees, apprentices, vendors’/ suppliers’/ contractors’ representatives/consultants /service providers or any other agency engaged in business with the insurance company) – just as soon as he/she comes to know of any fraud or suspected fraud or if they notice any other fraudulent the activity must report such incident(s) without delay to the person notified as per the insurance company’s internal policy.

 All reports of fraud or suspected fraud should be handled and dealt expeditiously.
 All fraud, suspected fraud, or other dishonesty, should be investigated and where appropriate, the concerns may be reported to the relevant regulatory authorities as per the following timelines:

-Every employee (full time, part time, temporary, contractual), a representative of vendors, consultants, service providers or any other agency(ies) doing any type of business with the the insurance company is expected and should be responsible to ensure that there is no fraudulent act committed in their areas of responsibility/control.
-As soon as it is learnt that fraud or suspicion of fraud has taken or is likely to take place they should immediately apprise the same to the concerned official as per the procedure.
+Every employee (full time, part-time, temporary, contractual), a representative of vendors, consultants, service providers or any other agency(ies) doing any type of business with the insurance company is expected and should be responsible to ensure that there is no fraudulent act committed in their areas of responsibility/control.
+As soon as it is learned that fraud or suspicion of fraud has taken or is likely to take place they should immediately apprise the same to the concerned official as per the procedure.